kodethon/Docs/source/problems/custom.rst

 Problem File Structure
 ^^^^^^^^^^^^^^^^^^^^^^

-When the student submits their files for grading, Kodethon will place their submission in the *submission* folder.
+When a submission is made, Kodethon will place the submission files in the *submission* folder.
 The specified test command will then be executed from within the autograder folder.
-That is, references to the student submission files should be made via *../submission/FILE_NAME*
+That is, references to the submission files should be made via **../submission/FILE_NAME**

 .. code-block:: yaml